Student Conduct Philosophy

 - The decision is not based on the preponderance of the evidence standard.

-The student may appeal the outcome determined by a (RCC) by submitting an appeal from their campus email account to the Coordinator for Student Conduct and Community Responsibility (SCCR), Sarah Lasnik, at email@example.com.
+The student may appeal the outcome determined by a (RCC) by submitting an appeal from their campus email account to the Coordinator for Student Conduct and Community Responsibility (SCCR), Jenna Wright, at firstname.lastname@example.org.
 The appeal must be received by 5pm on the third business day from the day the outcome letter was sent via email.
 Appeal decisions and/or sanctions, except termination, handed down by the SCCR are final.